Jon Šporn

 Jon Šporn (born 22 May 1997) is a Slovenian professional footballer who plays as a central midfielder.

 Club career

 Šporn moved to Chornomorets Odesa from Celje in 2023, joining up with fellow countryman Luka Guček.
-He made his league debut against LNZ Cherkasy, where he also scored in the 65th minute in an eventual 2–0 win.
+He made his league debut against LNZ Cherkasy, where he also scored in the 65th minute in an eventual 2–0 win. Šporn left Chornomorets after the 2024–25 season.